anitera/CoDiCE/README.md

 # trustCE
-Counterfactual explanation search that accounts for cognitive biases and generate trustworthy explanations
+Counterfactual explanation search that accounts for cognitive biases and generates trustworthy explanations